Online RN-to-DNP Programs 2025

 Online Learning Format and Requirements

-Accreditation ensures the program meets national standards and provides students with a quality education.
-While the DNP is a terminal nursing degree, you must have graduated from an accredited program to practice as an APRN.
+Accreditation ensures the DNP program you choose meets national standards and delivers a quality education.
+Although the DNP is a terminal nursing degree, graduating from an accredited program is essential to practice as an APRN.
+The Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN) accredit RN-to-DNP programs.

-• Necessary to practice as an APRN: Most states will also not grant licensure to graduates of a nonaccredited program.
+• Meets APRN licensure requirements; Most states will not grant licensure to graduates of a non-accredited program.

-• Accreditation is required for the AANPCB and ANCC certification exams.
+• Fulfills AANPCB and ANCC certification exam eligibility requirements

-• Most employers only hire graduates from an accredited program
+• Qualifies you to pursue employment and advancement opportunities; Most employers only hire graduates from an accredited program.

 How Online RN-to-DNP Programs Work